KDE/digikam-doc/setup_application/tooltip_settings.rst

     A Tooltip Visible Over A Thumbbar Item

+The **Tool-Tip** page has three tabs controlling the tooltips displayed for Icons, Albums and Import items.

-This view presents the information displayed in a tooltip over the **Icon Items** with the relevant settings done in the configuration page.
+The **Icon Items** tab controls what information is displayed in a tooltip over **Icon Items**.

 .. figure:: images/setup_tooltip_icon.webp
     :alt: